RashmiKhadka-pixel/portfolio-project/README.md

 # portfolio-project
-This project focuses on building a personal portfolio website along with learning required skills.
+This project focuses on building a personal portfolio website while learning required skills.